-3 Appendix: Design and Programming Files
+Appendix A: Design and Programming Files

-The SmartFusion2 and IGLOO2 SHA-256 design files can be downloaded from the Microsemi website: http://soc.microsemi.com/download/rsc/?f=m2s_m2gl_ac432_sha_256_liberov11p8_df
+The SmartFusion2 and IGLOO2 SHA-256 design files can be downloaded from the Microsemi website:

+http://soc.microsemi.com/download/rsc/?f=m2s\m2gl\ac432\sha\256\liberov11p6\df

-The SmartFusion2 design file consists both Libero VHDL and Verilog project, SoftConsole software project, and programming files (.stp) for the SmartFusion2 Security Evaluation Kit.
-The IGLOO2 design file consists Libero VHDL and Verilog project and programming files (.stp) for the IGLOO2 Evaluation Kit.
-See the Readme.txt file included in the design file folder for the directory structure and description.
+The SmartFusion2 design file consists both Libero VHDL and Verilog project, SoftConsole software project, and programming files (\.stp) for the SmartFusion2 Security Evaluation Kit.
+The IGLOO2 design file consists Libero VHDL and Verilog project and programming files (\.stp) for the IGLOO2 Evaluation Kit.
+Refer to the Readme.txt file included in the design file folder for the directory structure and description.